 - The standard feature set includes activity stream, groups, member profile, etc.

 - Hosting, maintenance, and upkeep has to be done by your company

 - Engineering resources required to develop new features

 Community owners are already researching the options for building a successful branded community since Facebook is not the right solution for this in spite of the large user base.
 If you’re a professional associated with community building and actively searching for an alternative to Facebook groups, this is the perfect time to consider different platforms.

 As a community manager, if you wish to fully own the community data, provide a safe space to the members for discussions, networking, and engage them with new-age tools, your own hosted platform would be the right choice.

 Facebook can be a communication tool and a great media platform for advertising.
 Hence, it should be used for that — consider promoting your stand-alone, dedicated and distinctive community by linking back from Facebook promotions.

 Tribe community platform can be a great alternative to Facebook Groups.
-You can get started with the forever free plan offered by Tribe to build your community under your custom domain and complete ownership of all the data.
-It can be up and running within five minutes with our super-simple community-building wizard.
+You can get started with the forever free plan offered by Tribe to build your community under your custom domain and enjoy complete ownership of all the data.
+It can be up and running within five minutes with our super-simple community builder.